MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-09-02-frank-pesci.markdown

 FP: Well, I am seeing a lot of that in the American opera scene.
 I am seeing a lot of people who have disparate influences and then utilizing those influences to put something on the operatic stage.
 For me, I have been specifically trying to blend--I still don’t know what the best word is to say it--but to synthesize my jazz conceptions and my operatic sensibility.
 Just saying it out loud sounds like there’s no way in hell that’s going to work, but not exactly true.
 {: .interviewee }

 It’s been done before in terms of jazz and classical music.
 There are a couple of operas about jazz subjects that are floating around at the moment.
-One by [Terence Blanchard&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.terenceblanchard.com/) who’s a famous jazz trumpeter and there’s another one--there’s an opera going around about [Charlie Parker&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Charlie_Parker).
+One by [Terence Blanchard&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://www.terenceblanchard.com/) who’s a famous jazz trumpeter and there’s another one--there’s an opera going around about [Charlie Parker&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Charlie_Parker).
 So it’s not unheard of, but for me what it is is to take these two things that are a big part of my musical understanding and then to make something that is both and neither.
 {: .interviewee }

 {% include video.html vid="0WTRzqCxSx0" %}